mjsweet/userhat/src/pages/index.md

     subtitle: An optional subtitle of the section
     title: Latest from the Blog
     type: postsblock
-  - component: HeroBlock
-    content: >-
-      This section can contain a subtitle or tagline.
-The recommended length is one to three sentences, but can be changed as you prefer.
-    section_id: hero
-    title: 'Hi, I''m Stackbit Exto Portfolio Theme.'
-    type: heroblock
   - component: PortfolioBlock
     layout_style: mosaic
     num_projects_displayed: 6